-Applicants with transcripts from two or more institutions of higher education are eligible for transfer evaluation of only the courses completed at the institutions which transcripts meet the AUS admission requirements.
+Applicants with transcripts from two or more institutions of higher education are eligible for transfer evaluation of only the courses completed at the institutions meeting the AUS transfer admission requirements.

 To be evaluated for transfer, the course work must have been taken for graduate credit and applied toward a graduate degree at the host institution.
 Only graduate-level courses completed with a grade of B or higher will be evaluated for transfer credit.